Riib11/Philosophy-of-Computation/lab4/outline.md

 T4.
 Melville's Moby Dick, Chapter 1
 T5.
 Mariam-Webster English Dictionary, definition of Abdicate

+### Translation task

+Given a sequence of languages $L_0, \dots, L_n$ and a transcript in language $L_0$, called the _original transcript_.
+GT translates the $L_0$-transcript to $L_1$, and then translates the resulting $L_1$-transcript to $L_2$, and so on until the transcript has been translated to $L_n$.
+At the end, there is left a $L_n$-transcript.
+Then, GT translates this $L_n$-transcript back to $L_0$, and the resulting transcript is the called _processes transcript_.
+The differences between the original and processed transcripts are measured to rate GT's success at this task.
+GT's goal is to preserve the meaning of the original transcript while following grammatical rules.

 ### Translation Success Measure

 I rate GT's success at the task by how close the processed transcript is the the original transcript in meaning and how well-constructed the processed transcript is.
 I rate in the following enumerated classes: